Friction Hinge Basics

 Common Materials Used for Friction Hinges

 Friction hinges are available in a variety of materials.
 The right material for your needs depends on the application requirements.
-Metal friction hinges may provide the strength needed, or plastic options may be needed for weight conscious applications.
+Metal friction hinges may provide the strength needed, or nylon options may be needed for weight conscious applications.
 Every material has its own set of properties, offering unique benefits.

 Zinc friction hinges provide a cost effective solution with a good balance of strength and design flexibility.
 For improved visual appearance or chemical resistance, zinc friction hinges can be painted or coated.